Health of Charles Darwin: The Chagas hypothesis

-Advanced for the first in time in 1959 by eminent Israeli specialist in tropical medicine Dr. Saul Adler from Hebrew University, the hypothesis of Chagas disease was based partly on the fact that during the Beagle expedition, Darwin was bitten by the insect vector of this disease near Mendoza to the east of the Argentinian Andes while on one of his land exploration trips.
+Advanced for the first time in 1959 by eminent Israeli specialist in tropical medicine Dr. Saul Adler from Hebrew University, the hypothesis of Chagas disease rests on Darwin's documented exposure to the insect vector of Trypanosoma cruzi near Mendoza in March 1835, and on the compatibility of some later symptoms, particularly chronic cardiac failure and autonomic gastrointestinal dysfunction, with chronic infection.
+The hypothesis has attracted sustained attention but faces substantial counter-evidence, and the current weight of opinion treats it as, at most, a contributing factor rather than a primary explanation.

+During the Beagle expedition, Darwin was bitten by the insect vector of this disease near Mendoza to the east of the Argentinian Andes while on one of his land exploration trips.
 He noted in his journal for 26 March 1835:

 At night I experienced an attack, & it deserves no less a name, of the Benchuca, the great black bug of the Pampas.
 It is most disgusting to feel soft wingless insects, about an inch long, crawling over ones body; before sucking they are quite thin, but afterwards round & bloated with blood, & in this state they are easily squashed.

 The great black bug of the Pampas is identified by Richard Keynes as Triatoma infestans, commonly called winchuka (vinchuca), one of the triatomine vectors for Trypanosoma cruzi which leads to Chagas disease.
 It is unlikely that Darwin was infected on this occasion as he did not mention having a fever in the days following the incident, but it is possible that he could have been infected in September 1834 when he recorded being ill but made no note about being bitten by a Benchuca at that time.
 Modelling of triatomine geographical distribution in Chile shows that Darwin traveled extensively in the areas of central and northern Chile where these bugs occur, sleeping outdoors and in rural houses.

 Arguments for the Chagas hypothesis were mainly his gastric symptoms and some of his nervous signs and symptoms (caused in Chagas by an imbalance of the autonomic nervous system), malaise and fatigue, as well as his ultimate cause of death, which seems to have been chronic cardiac failure (present in ca. 20% of Chagas patients, with cardiomegaly and ventricular tip aneurysm) accompanied by lung edema.

 Evidences against the Chagas hypothesis are numerous, however: